AllaouaA/allaouaa/README.md

 # 👋 Hi there, I'm Abdelghani ALLAOUA!

 Welcome to my GitHub profile!
-I'm a passionate DevOps engineer based in Grenoble 🏔️
+I'm a passionate DevOps engineer based in Grenoble, France 🏔️

 ## 🚀 About Me

-- 🔭 I'm currently working as a DevOps engineer for Eviden
+- 🔭 I'm currently working as a DevOps engineer
 - 🌱 I'm constantly learning new technologies
 - 🎯 Always looking for new challenges and collaborations